liferay/com-liferay-commerce/README.markdown

 ## Stay Connected

-There are many ways for you to learn what's new in Emporio, get answers to questions and connect with other Liferay community members.
+There are many ways for you to learn what's new in Liferay Commerce, get answers to questions and connect with other Liferay community members.

 ### Twitter